ashishchauhan97/Credit-Card-Financial-Report/README.md

 • Blue & Silver credit card are contributing to 93% of overall transactions

-• TX, NY & CA is contributing to 68%
+• TX, NY & CA is contributing to 73%

 • Overall Activation rate is 57.5%

-• Overall Delinquent rate is 6.06%